 - MEMOIRS OF A MYSTIC - anecdotes from forty years as a mystic in the making

-- THE GOSPEL ACCORDING TO ME - every person on the planet has their own gospel which requires expression, which is unique to themselves
+- THE GOSPEL ACCORDING TO ME - every person has a gospel which is unique to themselves

-- THE VERY MERRY WIDOW - the illusion of death and the continuity of the spirit
+- THE VERY MERRY WIDOW - on the illusion of death and continuity of the spirit

-- SLIPPING SIDEWAYS - the existence of parallel universes of the material and
+- SLIPPING SIDEWAYS - the parallel co-existent universes of the material and spiritual

-- MY MOTHER - MY LIFE : reflections of a daughter on the passing of her mother
+- MY MOTHER - MY LIFE : reflections of a daughter on the pasig of her mother

 - ESSAYS IN PROVOCATION

-HEDONISM - indulgence in a life devoted to the appreciation of beauty
+- AESTHETIC HEDONISM - indulgence in a life devoted to beauty

-- DUAL HERITAGE - acknowledging both the contribution of both genetics,
+- DUAL HERITAGE - the contribution of 1) genetics

 and biochemistry (nature), childhood experience (nurture) and 2) the influence of previous incarnations (past lives) towards spiritual understanding